trupti1605/opensourseprojectirisdataset/README.md

 # Iris dataset classification

-INTRODUCTION
+### INTRODUCTION

-The Iris dataset is a classic dataset for
+-The Iris dataset is a classic dataset for

  1.Classification